sgnl05/sgnl05-racktables/README.md

 #####`secretfile`

 Sets permissions to the inc/secret.php file for apache during setup.
 Set this attribute to "writable" while installing racktables and "readonly" after installation step 4.
 Setting this attibute to "absent" removes the file.
-Defaults to "undef", which results in permissions not being modified.
+Defaults to undef, which results in file/permissions not being modified.

 #####`vhost`